Balajanovski/game-of-life/README.md

 # game-of-life
-Just a simple implementation of Conway's famous cellular automata
+Just a simple implementation of Conway's famous cellular automata.